raphaelbastide/1962/README.md

 ### Representation

 Each representation must have its own public branch and archive.
-Each representation can differ than its parent.
+Each representation can differ from its parent.
 It must be documented with photographs or streamed video and must accept major modifications.

 To make your own sculpture: